 HAUTE MANA PROJECT

 At the heart of a prolific historical gold district, the Haute Mana project covers 121 km² within the same greenstone belt as the Dorlin project that hosts the Nivré deposit.
-Although an earlier stage project when compared to Dorlin, Reunion expects this part of the district to deliver multiple gold targets during the coming year.

 In December 2016, Reunion entered into an agreement with Union Minière de Saül (“UMS”), a private company in French Guiana.
 Under the agreement, Reunion has the right to acquire an 80% interest in the Haute Mana gold project by completing a preliminary economic assessment (“PEA”) on the project within a period of five years (the “Option Period”).
 Once Reunion has exercised its option, UMS can decide to retain its 20% participating interest, convert to a 5% NPI or sell its 20% interest at a price to be agreed upon at that time.